pvdz/preval/tests/cases/normalize/pattern/assignment/arr/rest/default_no__null.md

 throw "[Preval]: Array spread must crash before this line";
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $array_slice

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not function/iterable ]>')